turingschool/front-end-curriculum/lessons/module-1/css-1.md

 ***

 # Practice
-Let's setup a small static page to experiement with our HTML and CSS.
+Let's setup a small static page to experiment with our HTML and CSS.

 * Create a directory called static-site-playground
 * Create a file `index.html` with the html provided below